bitrise-io/devcenter/_articles/tips-and-tricks/install-additional-tools.md

 the [Bitrise CLI](https://github.com/bitrise-io/bitrise)
 will check if that tool is installed, and will install it for you if required.

-!!! note "Available dependency managers"
+{% include message_box.html type="note" title="Available dependency managers" content="
 This method is the preferred way of handling (step) dependencies, as the Bitrise CLI will not (re)install the specified tool(s) if it's already available.
 That said, there are tools which are not available in the supported dependency managers, or you need a version of the tool which is not available in the dependency manager.
 In those cases you should simply install the tool inside the Script, as described above.
+"%}

 An example, installing `cmake` with either `apt-get` (where `apt-get` is available), or with `brew` (on macOS):